 Pix4Dfields is a new product by Pix4D.
 A software fully dedicated for agriculture, built from the input of farmers, agronomists, and breeders.
 Pix4Dfields is meant to give you fast and accurate maps while in the field, with a simple yet powerful interface fully dedicated to agriculture.

 Pix4Dfields uses a direct-to-orthomosaic photogrammetry pipeline optimized for fast processing of mostly flat terrain from drone imagery.
 By focusing on this specific domain we can provide high quality maps processed in a fraction of the time, allowing immediate analysis while still on site using a laptop computer.

-Download Pix4Dfields from the welcome page.
-By logging in with your existing credentials we will create a 1-month subscription for free automatically.
+Download Pix4Dfields from the download page.
+By logging in with your existing credentials you will be able to test Pix4Dfields for free.

-Every Pix4D account comes with a 1 month free subscription of Pix4Dfields.
 After installing the software proceed to login with your account details.
 Available licenses will be displayed on the screen.
-Select the 1-month free subscription and click OK.
+Select the free trial subscription and click OK.

 Yes, Pix4Dfields is now available for both macOS and Windows.